Dining Out, Family Style

 For new parents, taking your child out to eat for the first time is a milestone.
 A family dinner at a restaurant can be daunting even for experienced parents.
 Will your kids like anything on the menu?
 Will they have a meltdown and disturb other patrons?
 Will they spill lemonade all over the floor?
 There’s no doubt about it, toddlers don’t always make the best dinner companions.

-There are plenty of kid-friendly restaurants on Hilton Head Island and in Bluffton—and many offer special kids’ menus.
+There are plenty of kid-friendly restaurants on Hilton Head Island and in Bluffton that offer special kids’ menus.
 Even restaurants without traditional kids’ food options (think hotdogs or chicken fingers) might have menu items that will appeal to your children.
 These days, most restaurants include their menus on their websites making it easy to scope out options in advance.

 Hudson’s Seafood House on the Docks is a great spot for families to enjoy dinner and views of Port Royal Sound.
 Hudson’s offers a kids’ menu, and they make delectable desserts too—hot fudge sundaes, peanut butter pie, mud pie, and key lime pie are all on the list.
 (Don’t worry about indulging in a decadent post-dinner treat.
 There are plenty of ways to stay active on Hilton Head Island!)

-The last piece of advice for eating out with little kids just might be the most important tip of all: relax.
+Another thing to keep in mind when eating out with little kids that might be the most important tip of all: relax.
 As parents, you might flinch with every squeal or dropped spoon, but other patrons are too busy enjoying their own delicious meals to notice.

 More Trending Stories